Georgism: Influence

 Georgist ideas heavily influenced the politics of the early 20th century.
 Political parties that were formed based on Georgist ideas include the Commonwealth Land Party in the United States, the Henry George Justice Party in Victoria, the Single Tax League in South Australia, and the Justice Party in Denmark.

-In the United Kingdom, George's writings were praised by emerging socialist groups in 1890s such as the Independent Labour Party and the Fabian Society, which would each go on to help form the modern-day Labour Party.
+In the United Kingdom, George's writings were praised by emerging socialist groups in 1890s such as the Independent Labour Party and the Fabian Society, which each helped form the modern-day Labour Party.
 The Liberal government included a land tax as part of several taxes in the 1909 People's Budget intended to redistribute wealth (including a progressively graded income tax and an increase of inheritance tax).
 This caused a political crisis that resulted indirectly in reform of the House of Lords.
-The budget was passed eventually—but without the land tax.
-In 1931, the minority Labour government passed a land value tax as part III of the 1931 Finance act.
-However, this was repealed in 1934 by the National Government before it could be implemented.
+The budget passed eventually—but without the land tax.
+In 1931, the minority Labour government passed a land value tax as part III of the 1931 Finance act, but the National Government repealed it in 1934 before it could be implemented.

-In Denmark, the Georgist Justice Party has previously been represented in Folketinget.
-It formed part of a centre-left government 1957–60 and was also represented in the European Parliament 1978–1979.
-The influence of Henry George has waned over time, but Georgist ideas still occasionally emerge in politics.
-For the United States 2004 presidential election, third-party presidential candidate Ralph Nader mentioned George in his policy statements.
+In Denmark, the Georgist Justice Party has been represented in Folketinget.
+It formed part of a centre-left government im 1957–60 and was represented in the European Parliament in 1978–79.
+George's influence has waned, but Georgist ideas still occasionally emerge in politics.
+In the United States 2004 presidential election, third-party presidential candidate Ralph Nader mentioned George in his policy statements.

 Economists still generally favor a land value tax.
 Monetarist economist Milton Friedman publicly endorsed the Georgist land value tax as the "least bad tax".
-Economist Joseph Stiglitz stated that: "Not only was Henry George correct that a tax on land is non-distortionary, but in an equilibrium society … tax on land raises just enough revenue to finance the (optimally chosen) level of government expenditure."
+Economist Joseph Stiglitz said: "Not only was Henry George correct that a tax on land is non-distortionary, but in an equilibrium society … tax on land raises just enough revenue to finance the (optimally chosen) level of government expenditure."
 He dubbed this proposition the Henry George theorem.